-There are times when cats while do things that will leave us guessing.
+There are times when cats will do things that leave us guessing.
 All cat owners can agree with that.
 But sometimes, your cat can display a behavior that is not only odd, but can also be a startling sign that something is definitely not right with your feline friend.
 Head pressing–not in a sweet way like head bunting, but against a hard surface like a wall–is most definitely a sign that something is very wrong with your cat.
 Here we’ve covered what to look for should this occur and what to do to save their life.

 Please note: Immediately upon reading this, if your cat is dealing with this issue, please seek medical attention.
 Do not delay or hesitate, this is a very serious matter and your cat’s life is at risk.

 Our cats will commonly press their heads against us, in a rubbing manner, as way to “claim” us by spreading the scent from the glands on their heads.
 This is not to be confused with the alarming head pressing that we are discussing here.
 If your cat consciously and continually presses their head against a wall or a hard surface, this action can be directly associated with damage to their nervous system.